RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/index.md

 #### Which of those topics do you need covered in class?

-For optimal project success, we would benefit from classroom coverage of:
+For optimal project success, the team would benefit from classroom coverage of:

 1. **Advanced PID Tuning Strategies**: Practical methods for optimizing control parameters in multi-input, multi-output systems.
 2. **Model Predictive Control (MPC)**: Theoretical foundations and implementation techniques in ROS for predictive navigation.